inducer/pycuda/doc/source/misc.rst

 * Min Ragan-Kelley solved the long-standing puzzle of why PyCUDA did not work on 64-bit CUDA on OS X (and provided a patch).
 * Tomasz Rybak solved another long-standing puzzle of why reduction failed to work on some Fermi chips.
+In addition, he provided a patch that updated PyCUDA's :ref:`gl-interop` to the state of CUDA 3.0.

 Licensing
 =========

 PyCUDA is licensed to you under the MIT/X Consortium license:

-Copyright (c) 2009 Andreas Klöckner and Contributors.
+Copyright (c) 2009,10 Andreas Klöckner and Contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation